Shane O'Neill, 3rd Earl of Tyrone

-Colonel Shane O'Neill, 3rd Earl of Tyrone (Seán Ó Néill; Juan O'Neill; also anglicised John O'Neill; 28 October 1599 - 29 January 1641) (Note: Unless otherwise stated, all dates before 1752 are given in New Style dating.) was an Irish-born nobleman, soldier and member of the Spanish nobility who primarily lived and served in Continental Europe.
-He fought in the Franco-Spanish War (1635–1659) and the Reapers' War.
+Colonel Shane O'Neill, 3rd Earl of Tyrone (Seán Ó Néill; Juan O'Neill; also anglicised John O'Neill; 28 October 1599 - 29 January 1641) was an Irish-born nobleman, soldier and member of the Spanish nobility who primarily lived and served in continental Europe.
+He fought for Spain in the Franco-Spanish War (1635–1659) and the Reapers' War.

-Shane was born during the Irish Nine Years' War, the son of Irish confederate leader Hugh O'Neill.
-Shane and his extended family permanently left Ireland in 1607 due to hostility from the English government.
-Shane grew up in the Spanish Netherlands.
-By 1610 he was his father's eldest surviving son, and he eventually moved to Spain to serve in the Spanish army.
-Though James I of England had attainted his father's title (Earl of Tyrone) in 1614, the Spanish court made Shane the third holder of the equivalent Spanish title El Conde de Tyrone.
-(Note: Shane was also de jure 6th Baron Dungannon from 1610 to 1614 by patent of the earldom.)
+O'Neill was born during the Nine Years' War in Ireland, the son of Irish confederate leader Hugh O'Neill.
+Shane O'Neill and his extended family permanently left Ireland in 1607 due to hostility from the English-led government.
+O'Neill grew up in the Spanish Netherlands.
+By 1610 he had become his father's eldest surviving son, and he eventually moved to Spain to serve in the Spanish army.
+Though James I of England had attainted his father's title (Earl of Tyrone) in 1614, the Spanish court made O'Neill the third holder of the equivalent Spanish title El Conde de Tyrone.
+O'Neill was also de jure 6th Baron Dungannon from 1610 to 1614 by patent of the original earldom.

-Shane succeeded his elder half-brother Henry as colonel of the original Irish regiment in Flanders.
+O'Neill succeeded his elder half-brother Henry as colonel of the original Irish regiment (tercio) in the Netherlands.
 He was a major supporter of a proposed 1627 Spanish invasion of Ireland.
-Shane was often in conflict with fellow Irish refugee noble Hugh Albert O'Donnell, Earl of Tyrconnell, even though their fathers had been wartime allies.
-Following military success at the Siege of Fuenterrabía, Shane was appointed a member of the Council of War in 1640.
-Despite his wishes to return to Ireland and stage a revolution against the English administration, his duties to the Spanish military prevented this.
-He died in Catalonia at the Battle of Montjuïc the following year, and was succeeded by his son Hugo Eugenio O'Neill as both Earl and colonel of the regiment.
+O'Neill professionally clashed with fellow Irish noble-turned-soldier Hugh Albert O'Donnell, Earl of Tyrconnell, even though their fathers had been wartime allies.
+Following military success at the Siege of Fuenterrabía, O'Neill was appointed a member of the Council of War in 1640.
+His duties to the Spanish military impeded his lifelong desire to return to Ireland and stage a revolution against English rule.
+O'Neill died in Catalonia at the Battle of Montjuïc in 1641, and was succeeded by his son Hugo Eugenio O'Neill as both Earl and colonel of the regiment.